-Improving SAT Formulations One way to reduce the runtime of symmetry finding is to learn how to detect (or predict) symmetries from domain-specific knowledge.
-Given the well-understood structure and symmetries of the hole, chnl and fpga benchmarks, we evaluated this approach on (randomized) grout benchmarks.
-We noticed that permuted variables in many cases correspond to neighboring tracks, e.g., if two connections are routed in parallel through several grid cells, there is considerable freedom (symmetry) in track assignment.
-To break this symmetry, we added clauses that preserve the relative order of tracks taken by every pair of connections routed through the same two edges of a grid cell.
+One way to reduce the runtime of symmetry detection (possibly to zero) is to analyze symmetries discovered for several similar benchmarks and learn how to detect (or predict) symmetries in domain-specific terms.
+Given the well-understood structure and symmetries of the hole, chnl and fpga benchmarks, we evaluated this approach on the randomized grout benchmarks.
+Our analysis has shown that permuted variables in many cases correspond to neighboring tracks.
+For example, if two connections are routed in parallel through several grid cells, there is considerable freedom (symmetry) in track assignment.
+To break this symmetry, we added domain-specific clauses that preserve the relative order of tracks taken by every pair of connections routed through the same two edges of a grid cell.
 In other words, if one connection is routed through track 2 when entering the cell, and another connection is routed through track 3 when entering the cell, then the connections are allowed to leave the cell through tracks 2 and 3 resp., 1 and 2 resp. or 1 and 3 resp.
-Such constraints speed-up CHAFF: each grout instance is now solved in 0.50-0.80 seconds versus 19-45 seconds.
-More dramatic speed-ups are achieved for grout instances built with larger routing grids.
+As evidenced by further symmetry detection experiments, these constraints break all symmetries and considerably speed-up CHAFF: each grout instance is now solved by CHAFF in 0.50-0.80 seconds versus 19-45 seconds originally.
+Even more dramatic speed-ups are achieved for grout instances built using larger routing grids.
+Additionally, it often takes little time to establish the absence of non-trivial symmetries.